dattazigzag/rpi-wifi-configurator/README.md

 You can then connect to that Access Point (Check out how to customize that below), navigate to [http://10.10.1.1:8080](http://10.10.1.1:8080) and provide a SSID and PWD for a visible 2.5GHz network that you what your rpi to connect to.

 It will then disable the self initited AP and connect to the provided SSID.
 If all goes well and the credentials were, correct, it will connect successfully.

-> [TBD] Blink meaning for status

 ---